rbignon/doctoshotgun/README.md

 Available patients are:
 * [0] Roger PHILIBERT
 * [1] Luce PHILIBERT
-You want to book a slot for whom patient?
+For which patient do you want to book a slot ?
 ```
 You can also give the patient id as argument :
 ```